Fairly heavy showers expected in several provinces

 Sea Areas:

-Winds will be south-westerly and wind speed will be 20-30 kmph.
-Wind speed may increase up to 40-45 kmph at timesin the sea areas off the coast extending from Galle to Pottuvil via Matara and Hambantota.
+Winds will be south-westerly and wind speed will be 25-35 kmph.
+Wind speed may increase up to 40-45 kmph at times in the sea areas off the coast extending from Puttalam to Kankasanturai via Mannar and up to 45-55 kmph at times in the sea areas off the coast extending from Galle to Pottuvil via Matara and Hambantota.

-The sea areas off the coast extending from Galle to Pottuvil via Matara and Hambantota will be fairly rough at times.
+The sea areas off the coast extending from Galle to Pottuvil via Matara and Hambantota will be rough at times and sea areas off the coast extending from Puttalam to Kankasanturai via Mannar may be fairly rough at times.

 Temporarily strong gusty winds and very rough seas can be expected during thundershowers.